TheDeanLab/navigate/docs/source/user_guide/REST-apis/ilastik_segmentation.rst

 In general, the REST-API is used to communicate with software that has different or conflicting dependencies with the **navigate** codebase.
-Data is transferred via HTTP requests and responses, which is faster and more efficient than locally saving the data and then loading it into another piece of software, but slower than direct access of an address in memory.
+Data is transferred via HTTP requests and responses, which is faster and more efficient than locally saving the data and then loading it into another piece of software, but slower than direct access of the data in memory.

 Here is an example using `ilastik <https://www.nature.com/articles/s41592-019-0582-9>`_ to segment images and mark positions for higher resolution in a multiscale